ProlificLabs/shakesearch_old/README.md

 ### If I had more time...

+1. add tests
-1. add caching
+2. add caching
-2. add autocomplete suggestions along with handling typos and mis-spellings - using also the caching system for better results
+3. add autocomplete suggestions along with handling typos and mis-spellings - using also the caching system for better results
-3. store the works in a more logical way in order to be able to display results by scene/act/chapter, not only by play/work - using a NoSQL DB
+4. store the works in a more logical way in order to be able to display results by scene/act/chapter, not only by play/work - using a NoSQL DB
-4. improve the UI to make it more intuitive, easy to use, and prettier.
+5. improve the UI to make it more intuitive, easy to use, and prettier.

 ### front end components - React